 White House Council on Environmental Quality (CEQ) and US Environmental Protection Agency (EPA)

-Awards to USA and territories K-12 public school teachers to recognize outstanding contributions to environmental education.
-Applications are invited from teachers who use innovative approaches to teaching environmental concepts, or who use the environment as an educational tool.
+Awards of up to $2,500 to USA and territories K-12 public school teachers to recognize outstanding contributions to environmental education.
+Applications are invited from teachers who use innovative methods and approaches in teaching environmental concepts and present the environment as a context for learning for their students.

 GrantWatch ID#: 138628

 Up to two teachers from each of EPA's 10 regions, from different states, will be selected to receive this award.